 Due to COVID-19, FedEx is experiencing an increase in shipping volume and a shortage of staff.
 This is causing some potentially life-threatening delays with live animal shipping.
-Due to this, we are suspending shipping of adopted turtles until the COVID-19 threat is over and FedEx is back to normal operations.
+Due to this, we will ONLY ship on a Tuesday or Wednesday for priority overnight delivery.
+Additionally, we will not ship to your doorstep.
+Instead, we will ship to an approved FedEx Ship Center near you, where you can pick up the turtle.
 We apologize for any inconvenience.
 Adopted turtles can still be picked up locally in Florence, Mississippi.

 Rehabilitated turtles that cannot be released or are not native to MS are adopted to new homes.
 If you are interested in adopting a turtle, please complete the Adoption Application* and submit it to email@example.com.

 The form is electronic.
 If you prefer a paper form, please email us at firstname.lastname@example.org and we will send you one by email or hard copy by mail.

 By state law, our facility is NOT open to the public.
 We are a home-based group and therefore do not offer open tours to view the turtles in our care.
 Please take a moment to fill out the Adoption Application, which can be found above.
 Once you submit the application, we will be in touch and, if approved, can set up an appointment to view the turtle you're interested in.
 Detailed information about each available turtle is available on request.
 Please email email@example.com.

 In most cases, minimum enclosure size for a single adult box turtle is 15 square feet.
 (Smaller enclosures will be considered for young box turtles if adopter is willing to up-size as the turtle grows.)

 Glass tanks are never appropriate for box turtles or tortoises.